infinite-table/infinite-react/www/pages/docs/latest/reference/index.page.md

 For specifying the maximum column width, see <PropLink name="columnMaxWidth" />.

-Minimum column width can be controlled more granularly via <PropLink name="columnSizing.minWidth" />, on a per column level.
+Minimum column width can be controlled more granularly via <PropLink name="columnSizing.minWidth" /> or <PropLink name="columns.minWidth" />, on a per column level.

 <Sandpack>